The Forgotten (1973 film): Plot

 Allyson confronts Masters about the murder of the telephone man, saying that Charlotte now knows what is going on.
 During the confrontation, she implies that Masters used to be a real doctor, but was fired after killing a patient; this psychotic break led to her being institutionalized.
-Charlotte realizes that her life is in danger and tries to escape but finds that all the windows and doors have been boarded up by Masters.
+Charlotte realizes that her life is in danger and tries to escape, but finds that all the windows and doors have been boarded up by Masters.
 Allyson later convinces herself that the man is still alive and drags his body to her room to have sex with it.
 Masters commands the Judge to reveal Charlotte's location.
 The Judge instead says that he and the other patients have found Masters guilty and that she is no longer in charge.

 Sam then leads Charlotte to the basement, where a man grabs her ankle, and she responds by beating him to death with a toy boat.
 She realizes that it is Stephens, but not before finishing him off.
 At the direction of Masters, Sam leads Charlotte upstairs.
 Sam thinks that Charlotte intentionally murdered Stephens and helps restrain her.
-However, he has a flashback from his lobotomy (with which Masters assisted) and rescues Charlotte by taking her out of the room.
+However, he has a flashback to his lobotomy (with which Masters assisted) and rescues Charlotte.
 Masters cowers in a corner when Sam leaves, and the other patients enter with weapons and kill her.
 Sam leads Charlotte outside through a passage in the basement.
-Charlotte pleads for Sam to escape with her, but he returns inside to the room with the other patients.
+Charlotte pleads for Sam to escape with her, but he returns inside the room with the other patients.
 Disturbed by the murder scene, Sam grabs the axe and kills all the other inmates except Callingham, who is not in the room.
 Charlotte listens to the massacre outside and then flees.
-Sam leaves the room to get a popsicle and begins to cry.
+Sam leaves the room to get a popsicle and starts crying.